emacuo/sap-on-aws-immersion-day/README.md

 The starting point of this lab is a system architecture based on 2 EC2 instances: a HANA database (r5.large instance with SUSE Linux Enterprise Server 15 with `hdbadm` password `Aws12345`) and a Jump Box RDP instance (t2.small instance with Windows Server 2019 and login through RDP username: `Administrator` and password `SAPonAWS$DSAG2019!`).

 The HANA instance is deployed in a private subnet of the default Virtual Private Cloud (VPC).
-Therefore, the only way to access it is to SSH into it from the Jump Box instance, that is, instead, placed in a public subnet of the default VPC.
+Therefore, the only way to access it from the public Internet is to SSH into it from the Jump Box instance, that is, instead, placed in a public subnet of the default VPC.
 The Jump Box comes also with an Eclipse-based version of HANA studio pre-installed.
 This could be used to administrate the HANA instance keeping our security best practices.
 Moreover, both HANA instance and Jump Box instance come with fully configured Security Groups and IAM roles and permissions to grant minimum priviledge permissions model.
 The architecture is fully deployed in eu-central-1 region (Frankfurt).
 The deployment of the full architecture has been done through a CloudFormation template.